To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Extra network traffic on Xbox from users downloading “The Interview” may also have exacerbated connectivity problems for Microsoft.

 The film also was available to US online viewers through Google’s Google Play and YouTube Movie, as well as on a Sony website.
-It can be seen in Canada on the Sony site and Google Canada’s website.

 A Sony spokesperson on Thursday said she had no figures on the number of downloads so far, and the studio was not expected to have box office numbers from theaters before Friday morning.